Fuel your curiosity by joining a community of learners to explore the secrets of life at the bench, in the city, and beyond.

 Life After Oglethorpe

-- Beyond the healthcare professions, graduates can pursue careers in education, biomedical and biotechnology research, pharmaceutical sales, or ecology and conservation.
+- Beyond the healthcare professions, graduates can pursue careers in public health, education, biomedical and biotechnology research, pharmaceutical sales, or wildlife management and conservation.
 Others become veterinarians, emergency medical technicians, or lab technicians working in a clinical or research setting.

 - Recent alumni are enrolled in graduate and professional programs at Duke University, Georgia Regents University, Georgia State University, Georgetown University, George Washington University, University of California San Francisco, Philadelphia College of Osteopathic Medicine, University of Delaware, University of Georgia, University of Washington, Emory University, and Mercer University.